qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Display Properties
 ==================

-|mapTips| This tab is specifically created for map tips: display a message in
+|display| This tab is specifically created for map tips: display a message in
 the map canvas when hovering over a feature of the active layer.
 This message can either be the value of a |radioButtonOff| :guilabel:`Field` or a more complex and full |radioButtonOff| :guilabel:`HTML` text mixing fields,